-As to County's standing as an Additional Insured, all policies required herein are to be primary and non-contributory with any insurance or self-insurance programs carried or administered by the County.
+All policies required herein are to be primary and non-contributory with any insurance or self-insurance programs carried or administered by the County.

 E. Severability of Interests

 Contractor agrees to ensure that coverage provided to meet these requirements is applicable separately to each insured and there will be no cross liability exclusions that preclude coverage for suits between the Contractor and the County or between the County and any other insured or additional insured under the policy.